click here for teachings on the daily Gospel readings

 Luke 21:25-28, 34-36

-God reveals His divine plan for humanity in the two Testaments, and that is why we read and relive the events of salvation history in the Old and New Testaments in the Church's Liturgy.
+God reveals His divine plan for humanity in the two Testaments; therefore, we read and relive the events of salvation history in the Old and New Testaments in the Church's Liturgy.
 The Church's Universal Catechism teaches that our Liturgy reveals the unfolding mystery of God's plan as we read the Old Testament in light of the New and the New Testament in light of the Old (CCC 1094-1095).

 The First Sunday in Advent: There are five seasons in the liturgical year: Advent, Christmas, Lent, the Triduum, and Easter.
-The season of Advent begins the eve of the fourth Sunday before Christmas and ends on Christmas Eve.
+Advent begins on the eve of the fourth Sunday before Christmas and ends on Christmas Eve.
 The Christmas Season then begins with the vigil of the Feast of the Nativity of our Lord.
-Advent is like awaiting the birth of a child with an odd mixture of happiness and contentment accompanied by nervousness concerning that which is coming.
+Advent is like awaiting the birth of a child with an odd mixture of happiness and contentment accompanied by nervousness concerning what is coming.
 For this reason, Advent can be described as a season of waiting.
 And for what are we waiting?
 The entire community of the Church is waiting for what the prophet Isaiah wrote about in the 25th Chapter of the Book of Isaiah.
-We are waiting for the day when God will remove the veil separating people and nations from one another and from God (Is 25:7).
+We are waiting for the day when God will remove the veil separating people and nations from one another and God (Is 25:7).
 When that day comes, God will "wipe away the tears from every cheek," and we shall see things for what they are (Is 25:8; Rev 7:17; 21:4).
-At this season of the Liturgical year, we are looking back in time to Jesus' First Advent, when He came to earth as God enfleshed as a tiny baby.
-But we are also looking forward in time to His promised Second Advent.
-The word "advent" means "arriving," and at the end of time, as we know it, Jesus will return, arriving as the divine King and Judge to gather all of His Church to Himself.
+At this season of the Liturgical year, we are looking back in time to Jesus's First Advent, when He came to earth as God enfleshed as a tiny baby.
+But we are also awaiting His promised Second Advent.
+The word "advent" means "arriving," At the end of time as we know it, Jesus will return, arriving as the divine King and Judge to gather all of His Church to Himself.

 The theme of the readings for this Sunday comes from Luke 21:19, a verse that precedes our Gospel Reading when Jesus said: "By your perseverance, you will secure your lives."
-At this point in salvation history, we are between Christ's two comings: His first Advent when God the Son came enfleshed to live what all that humanity experiences and to preach the Gospel of salvation, and also the promised Second Advent of His return.
-The angels revealed to the Apostles and disciples this future event at Jesus's Ascension.
+At this point in salvation history, we are between Christ's two comings: His first Advent, when God the Son came enfleshed to live what all that humanity experiences and preach the Gospel of salvation, and the promised Second Advent of His return.
+The angels revealed this future event at Jesus's Ascension to the Apostles and disciples.
 They said, "Men of Galilees, why are you standing there looking at the sky?
 This Jesus who has been taken up from you into heaven will return in the same way as you have seen him going into heaven" (Acts 1:11).

 We know the promise that death and evil will be destroyed when the King of kings arrives to claim His Church, but when?
 We pray and wait, but is God listening?
 The Advent readings address these questions.
-Waiting on the timing of the Lord requires patience and the perseverance of faith.
+Waiting on the Lord's timing requires patience and faithful perseverance.
 We must accept God's will in the "not yet" with the hope and trust in "the better that is to come."
-As to why He is taking so long to return, St. Peter wrote: But do not ignore this one fact, beloved, that with the Lord one day is like a thousand years and a thousand years like one day.
+As to why He is taking so long to return, St. Peter wrote: 8 But do not ignore this one fact, beloved, that with the Lord one day is like a thousand years and a thousand years like one day.
 9 The Lord does not delay his promise, as some regard "delay," but he is patient with you, not wishing that any should perish but that all should come to repentance.
-10 But the day of the Lord will come like a thief, and then the heavens will pass away with a mighty roar, and the elements will be dissolved by fire, and the earth and everything done on it will be found out (2 Pt 3:8-10.
+10 But the day of the Lord will come like a thief, and then the heavens will pass away with a mighty roar, and the elements will be dissolved by fire, and the earth and everything done on it will be found out (2 Pt 3:8-10).

-Jesus speaks in the apocalyptic language of the Old Testament prophets in the Gospel Reading, describing the cataclysmic event of the return of the "Son of Man" whose arrival will impact all creation.
-The present age of the Kingdom of the Church of Jesus Christ is the Final Age of humanity that will end when Christ returns to judge the righteous and the wicked.
+In the Gospel Reading, Jesus speaks in the apocalyptic language of the Old Testament prophets, describing the cataclysmic event of the return of the "Son of Man" whose arrival will impact all creation.
+The present age of the Kingdom of the Church of Jesus Christ is the Final Age of humanity, ending when Christ returns to judge the righteous and the wicked.
 He will condemn the wicked to everlasting punishment and welcome the righteous to eternal bliss (Mt 25:31-46).
 Advent should be a time for self-evaluation and humble repentance.
 The Church is waiting for Christ's renewed arrival at Christmas in one perspective and for His Second coming, which will determine our eternal future when we hear His call.
 We must persevere in holiness and obedience to His commands to present ourselves in a state of grace, ready to greet our King and Savior!

 The First Reading Jeremiah 33:14-16 ~ The Promised Messiah and the New Jerusalem